lillatoma/CPP-SFML-CellWars/README.md

 **SHOW FPS:** Clicking on this button turns the fps meter on/off.
 Default is off.

-**X FPS:**: Changes the framerate.
+**X FPS:** Changes the framerate.
 The user can swap to 30, 60, 120 or no fps limit.
 Default is 60.

-**COLOR:**: Clicking on this button changes the color of the virus the player has in-game.
+**COLOR:** Clicking on this button changes the color of the virus the player has in-game.

 **AUTOPAUSE:** Clicking on this button turns the auto-pause at the beginning of a match on/off.
 Default is off.